rozinnaufal/rozinnaufal/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Mobile Development in Bangkit Academy
-- ⚡ I’m currently studying in Bengkulu University majoring in Electrical Engineering

-<h3>✨ Interested about </h3>

 - 📱 ANROID PROGRAMMING
 - 🖥 DESAIN UI/UX WITH FIGMA
 - 🚀MACHINE LEARNING

 <h3> 📊 GitHub Stats </h3>